 I. The image data collection and image pre-processing

 Essentials (pixel, voxel, resolution, levels of grey, matrix) ♦ Luminescence, intensity and color ♦ Image as a data matrix.
 Human eye parameters in comparison to digital image parameters ♦ Formats of image files (binary, greyscale, RGB, HSV, Lab) ♦ Filtration and image pre-processing.
-Convolution.
-Point operations with the image.
-Look-up table, histogram, contras and brightness, gamma correction ♦ Basic segmentation methods and deconvolution ♦
+Look-up table, histogram, contrast and brightness, gamma correction ♦ Basic segmentation methods and deconvolution ♦ Image deconvolution ♦ Macro development

 II.
 Biological applications of the image analyses

-Evaluation of co-localization of microscopic images ♦ Volume reconstruction from the confocal data ♦ Particle Tracking ♦ FRAP Data analyses ♦ 3D electron microscopy introduction: Tomography and Single particle analysis ♦
+Evaluation of co-localization of light microscopic images ♦ Particle Tracking ♦ FRAP Data analyses ♦ 3D electron microscopy introduction: Tomography, Colocalization and Single particle analysis

 Introduction to stereology ♦ Sampling in stereology ♦ Cavalieri's principle for measuring volume ♦ Point-counting method ♦ Methods for measuring length and surface area from thin sections ♦ Methods based on focusing through thick sections: disector principle for counting three-dimensional particles (e.g., cells), methods for length measurement of spatial curves (e.g., capillaries) and surface area ♦

-The course is organized by the Microscopy Centre - Core Facility for Light Microscopy & Core Facility for Electron Microscopy, which are supported from the program for large research infrastructures of the Ministry of Education, Youth and Sports within the project “National Infrastructure for Biological and Medical Imaging (Czech-BioImaging – LM2015062)“ and from the National Programme for Sustainability I of Ministry of Education, Youth and Sports ("Biomodels for health" - LO1419).
+The course is organized by the Microscopy Centre and the Light Microscopy Core Facility & Core Facility for Electron Microscopy, which are supported from the program for large research infrastructures of the Ministry of Education, Youth and Sports within the project “National Infrastructure for Biological and Medical Imaging (Czech-BioImaging – LM2015062)“ and from the National Programme for Sustainability I of Ministry of Education, Youth and Sports ("Biomodels for health" - LO1419).